 Damaged structural framing members at the same home as shown in the photos to the left.
 Fortunately this damage was discovered before the triple micro-lam beam, shown in the center of the above photo, had to be completely removed.

 The yellow material between the studs is exposed insulation.
-We did not remove the plywood which used to cover the insulation.
+We did not remove the plywood which previously covered the insulation.
 The plywood was consumed by organic parasites (molds and fungi) which thrived on the moisture that was trapped behind the failed stucco system.